decentraland/adr/content/ADR-258-trigger-areas.md

 ### Collision layers

 Trigger areas can only be triggered by entities on certain _collision layers_.
+We should reuse the `ColliderLayer` enum for this.

-Most of the time you want to check for just the position of the player, so we should have a collision layer dedicated to this, and it should be the default.
-We should create a new enum for this, called `TriggerLayer`.
+Most of the time you want to check for just the position of the player, so we should have a collision layer dedicated to this, and it should be the default of any Trigger component.
+This new layer should be added to the `ColliderLayer` enum.

-This enum should have the following values:
+The `ColliderLayer` enum should have the following values:

+- `CL_NONE`: No layer, the trigger area will not trigger any events
+- `CL_POINTER`: The default layer for any pointer events
-- `TL_PLAYER`: The default layer for the player
+- `CL_PHYSICS`: The default layer for all entities with a physics collider
-- `TL_CUSTOM1`: A custom layer for any other object that can move around the scene
+- `CL_CUSTOM1`: A custom layer for any other object that can move around the scene
-- `TL_CUSTOM2`: A custom layer for any other object that can move around the scene
+- `CL_CUSTOM2`: A custom layer for any other object that can move around the scene
-- `TL_CUSTOM3`: A custom layer for any other object that can move around the scene
+- `CL_CUSTOM3`: A custom layer for any other object that can move around the scene
-- `TL_CUSTOM4`: A custom layer for any other object that can move around the scene
+- `CL_CUSTOM4`: A custom layer for any other object that can move around the scene
-- `TL_CUSTOM5`: A custom layer for any other object that can move around the scene
+- `CL_CUSTOM5`: A custom layer for any other object that can move around the scene
-- `TL_CUSTOM6`: A custom layer for any other object that can move around the scene
+- `CL_CUSTOM6`: A custom layer for any other object that can move around the scene
-- `TL_CUSTOM7`: A custom layer for any other object that can move around the scene
+- `CL_CUSTOM7`: A custom layer for any other object that can move around the scene
-- `TL_CUSTOM8`: A custom layer for any other object that can move around the scene
+- `CL_CUSTOM8`: A custom layer for any other object that can move around the scene
+- `CL_PLAYER`: The default layer for the player

 A single trigger area can have multiple trigger layers at once, similarly to how collision layers work on colliders.

+When using the `POINTER` layer, the trigger area will trigger events when the pointer is hovered over it, in the same way that ON_HOVER events from the PointerEvents component work.

+When using the `PHYSICS` layer, the trigger area will trigger events when any entity with a physics collider overlaps with it.

 ### Trigger events